AI-Protocol-Official/Ethereum-EIPs/EIPS/eip-draft_DPT.md

   TODO: Remove this comment before submitting
 -->

-This Ethereum Improvement Proposal (EIP) introduces a framework for establishing a transparent and decentralized market for AI services.
+This Ethereum Improvement Proposal (EIP) introduces a framework for establishing a trustless collaboration among computational resource providers, AI model providers, and AI consumers for developing, training, rendering, and trading AI services.
 The proposal suggests the tokenization of AI models as Non-Fungible Tokens (NFTs) named Decentralized Pre-Trained Transformers (DPTs).
-Additionally, computational resources are tokenized as NFTs called Personality Pods, which can launch Hives—helper smart contracts that invite DPT owners to utilize the resources provided.
+Additionally, computational resources are tokenized as NFTs called Personality Pods, which can launch Hives—helper smart contracts inviting DPT owners to utilize the resources provided.
 Each DPT has a Bonding Curve helper contract attached, and the proposed framework aims to create a dynamic and liquid AI market.

 ## Motivation